 All eligible employees participate in the Council's 403(b) plan.
 Contributions by the Council are equal to 50% of employee elective deferrals up to a maximum of 8% of eligible compensation for certain employees and an additional 2% for other employees, based on the date of employment.
-The Council's contribution to this plan for the year ended June 30, 2022 was \$41,872.
+The Council's contribution to this plan for the years ended June 30, 2023 and 2022 was \$38,425 and \$41,872, respectively.